eliasdorneles/eliasdorneles.github.io/site/blog/meta-blogging.md

 I also feel like I've become increasingly self-conscious about writing over the recent years, which kinda pisses me off.
-"Stop editing, just write!", a brain thread of throught shouts to another.
+"Stop editing, just write!", a brain thread of thought shouts to another.
 "But the fear is there for a reason" another brain thread jumps in, which gets "just worry about it later!" shouted back from first thread.